Gülnuş Sultan: As Haseki Sultan

 In 1683, she joined a similar large entourage in a procession marking the siege of Vienna.
 Gülnus also established networks of support within the imperial court.
 She allied with Yusuf Agha, the chief eunuch of the imperial harem at that time.
 Her addition, was the administrator of the pious foundation that she founded in 1680 and provided income for a hospital and public kitchens in Mecca.
 Moreover, Gülnus's chamberlain, Mehter Osman Agha, was an apprentice and protégé of Yusuf Agha.

 These relations still remained even after the disastrous collapse of the siege of Vienna in 1683 as a result of which his influence at the court fell sharply.
 In 1672, Amcazade Hüseyin, nephew of Koprülü Mehmed Pasha, met Mehmed and Gülnus on the way to the Polish war.
 He later joined her household serving therein for an extended period and became her chief billeting officer in 1682.
 She also played a role in determining the careers of various statesmen, including the grand vizier Kara Mustafa Pasha.
-After the failure after the siege of Vienna in 1683, he was stripped of his office and executed, after a considerable lobbying effort of Gülnus and the court eunuchs.
+After the failure of the siege of Vienna in 1683, he was stripped of his office and executed, after a considerable lobbying effort of Gülnus and the court eunuchs.
 She also had influence during the vizierate of Fazil Ahmed Pasha, which rose after Kara Mustafa Pasha's execution.

-According to Von Hammer-Purgstal after the death of her mother-in law Turhan in 1683, Gülnuş became head of the harem rulling it with absolute authority and influencing the fate of the empire until her husband's deposition in 1687.
+According to Von Hammer-Purgstal after the death of her mother-in-law Turhan in 1683, Gülnuş became head of the harem ruling it with absolute authority and influencing the fate of the empire until her husband's deposition in 1687.